Bill & Ted Face the Music

 Bill & Ted Face the Music is a 2020 American science fiction comedy film directed by Dean Parisot and written by Chris Matheson and Ed Solomon.
 It is the third film in the Bill & Ted film series, and the sequel to Bill & Ted's Bogus Journey (1991).
-Alex Winter, Keanu Reeves, and William Sadler reprise their roles as Bill, Ted, and the Grim Reaper, while Kristen Schaal, Samara Weaving, Brigette Lundy-Paine, Anthony Carrigan, Erinn Hayes, Jayma Mays, Holland Taylor, Kid Cudi, Jillian Bell and Beck Bennett join the cast.
+Alex Winter, Keanu Reeves, and William Sadler reprise their roles as Bill, Ted, and the Grim Reaper, respectively; while Kristen Schaal, Samara Weaving, Jack Haven, Anthony Carrigan, Erinn Hayes, Jayma Mays, Holland Taylor, Kid Cudi, Jillian Bell and Beck Bennett join the cast.
 In the film, Bill and Ted must write a song to unite humanity before space-time is destroyed.
 The script was laid out as early as 2010, but a production deal was not confirmed until 2018.
 Filming commenced on July 1, 2019.

 Bill & Ted Face the Music was simultaneously released in theaters and through Premium VOD in the United States on August 28, 2020, by United Artists Releasing.
 It received generally positive reviews from critics for the performances and story, with many calling it a welcome return to form for the series.

 Plot

 In 2020, Bill and Ted have failed to write a prophesied song to unite the world.
 Their marriages and careers are deteriorating, and time and space are beginning to collapse.

 Kelly, the daughter of Bill and Ted's deceased time-travelling guide, Rufus, arrives to take them to the year 2720 in San Dimas, California.
 Her mother, the Great Leader, tells them that they have until 7:17 p.m. that night to create the song or reality will collapse.
-They use Rufus's time-traveling phone booth to retrieve the song from their future selves.
-They discover their future selves have failed; their wives have left them and they blame their past selves for their failures.
+They use Rufus's time-traveling phone booth to retrieve the song from their future selves, only to discover their future selves have failed; their wives have left them and they blame their past selves for their failures.

 An impatient Great Leader sends a time-traveling robot, Dennis, to kill them, hoping that it will stabilize reality.
-Kelly travels back to the present to warn them, but instead meets their daughters, Billie and Theadora (Thea), who decide to help make the song.
+Kelly travels back to the present to warn them, but instead meets their daughters, Billie and Thea, who decide to help make the song.
 Using Kelly's time machine, Thea and Billie recruit musicians Jimi Hendrix, Louis Armstrong, Wolfgang Amadeus Mozart, Ling Lun and Grom, a prehistoric drummer.
-Thea, Billie and their band return to the present to meet up with Kelly and a time-displaced Kid Cudi but Dennis inadvertently kills them and sends them to Hell.
+Thea, Billie and their band return to the present to meet up with Kelly and a time-displaced Kid Cudi, but Dennis inadvertently kills them and sends them to Hell.